-The International Blind Sports Federation (IBSA) kicked off an ambitious development plan in San Jose, Costa Rica, to boost the sport in the region.
+The International Blind Sports Federation (IBSA) launched a development plan in San Jose, Costa Rica, in April 2017, to develop football 5-a-side across Central America.

 Over the past days, 10 referees from Costa Rica, Guatemala, Honduras and Nicaragua attended a refereeing educational course involving theoretical and practical sessions with the hosts’ national football-5 team.